maxtilden/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. it is used for getting the current URL of where a user is at in the website.
+Similar to <Route> but their are times getting the current URL is helpful when you are not using Route.
 1. How would you explain form validation to someone who has never programmed before?
+ Form validation is where the we check the information that was given from the user to make sure it is proper and will not cause any issues.
 1. In 1-2 sentences, define end to end testing.
+It is how we can test web applications and make sure they work properly from a user standpoint and on our end while we are still working on the application and is has not been deployed yet.
 ## Instructions

 ### Task 1: Project Set Up